-By planning ahead and researching your options, you can make sure you choose a school that supports your child’s strengths and needs and also suits your family’s circumstances.
+By planning and researching your options, you can make sure you choose a school that supports your child’s strengths and needs and also suits your family’s circumstances.

 You could talk to your child’s preschool teacher, professionals at your child’s early childhood intervention service, friends, and a disability advocacy service to get information and ideas.

 If you have another child at primary school, that school could be a good place to start.
 You’ll have a relationship with that school already and know about its benefits.

 Once you’ve made a list of schools you’re interested in, you can explore them in more detail.

 School open days and tours will give you a general feel for schools.
 It can help to take a friend or a disability advocate with you, so you can both gather information and discuss it afterwards.

 You’ll get some sense of whether a school is right for your child from the:

 - principal’s approach to supporting children with disability

 - principal’s responses to your questions